PsionPi Cyberdeck – a Psion 5 / Raspberry Pi project

 Which display?

-As I’ve said, I needed to use a DSI display.
-Now, in previous years all that was available was the 7″ Official Display.
+As I’ve said, I wanted/needed to use a DSI display.
+In previous years, all that was available was the 7″ Official Display.
 I’ve actually got one of these, so did consider it.
-Here’s a pic of the back:
+Here’s a picture of the back:

 As you can see, there’s a driver board on the back.
-From my own experience, I know this takes up a lot of depth space-wise, so I looked at the version 2 display as well.
+From my own experience, I know this takes up a lot of space in terms of depth, so I looked at the version 2 display as well.
 This would have been ideal (it’s not as deep), but it’s the wrong shape and size.
 It’s just too big.
-Fortunately, things have progressed since 2014 when the Official Display was designed, and there are now a plethora of DSI displays out there.
+Fortunately, things have progressed since 2014 when the Official Display was launched, and there are now a plethora of DSI displays out there.

 The donor Psion hadn’t arrived and I wanted to get ahead of the game, so I reached out on Mastodon to ask the community if anyone would mind measuring the screen and surround of a Psion 5.
 Fortunately, maker Alfred Chow came to my rescue and did the necessary measuring.
 Here they are for reference: